UK to learn if it has entered "triple-dip" recession

 Britain has been much slower to recover from the financial crisis than most other big economies.
 At the end of 2012 its GDP was still nearly 3 percent smaller than before the crisis.

-Weak demand from a recession-hit euro zone, a drag from the government's deficit-reduction measures and high inflation eating into meager wage rises are all to blame.
+Weak demand from a recession-hit euro zone, a drag from the government's deficit-reduction measures and high inflation eating into meagre wage rises are all to blame.

 Furthermore, the global economy is weakening and there are signs of slowing growth in the United States and China.